dloubach/research-plan-templates/README.md

 When writing the final report, the following structure is suggested:

 1. *Introdução* / Introduction
-1. *Revisão Bibliográfica* / Background
+1. *Revisão Bibliográfica* / Background
 1. *Projeto* / Design Proposal
 1. *Experimentos* / Experiments
 1. *Análise de Resultados* / Results and Discussions